mbruyere/_marc.bruyere.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marc Bruyere started his career in 1996, working for Club-Internet.fr  and for  Cisco,  Vivendi  Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10  Networks,  and  Dell.
-His CCIE # 16656
+I began my career back in 1996 with my first job at Club-Internet.fr.
+Over the years, I had the privilege of working with some exceptional organizations, including Cisco, Vivendi Universal, Credit Suisse First Boston, Airbus/Dimension Data, Force10 Networks, and Dell.

+One of my notable achievements is earning the title of **CCIE Emeritus #16656**.

- He received his Ph.D. degree from the LAAS  CNRS, followed by a two years PostDoc at the University of Tokyo.
-His thesis is about open Source OpenFlow SDN for IXPs.
-He designed and deployed the first European  OpenFlow IXP fabric for the  TouIX.
-Now he is a senior researcher at Internet Initiative Japan Lab.
+My academic journey has also been quite rewarding.
+I pursued a Ph.D. degree from the LAAS CNRS, followed by a two-year PostDoc at the University of Tokyo.
+My doctoral thesis revolved around open-source OpenFlow SDN for Internet Exchange Points (IXPs).
+I'm particularly proud of designing and implementing the first European OpenFlow IXP fabric for TouIX.

+Today, I continue my journey as a senior researcher at the Internet Initiative Japan Lab, where I'm fortunate to contribute to the world of networking and SDN.
+It's been an incredible journey, and I'm excited to see where the future leads.

 {style="text-align: justify;"}